rshilpa16/Customer-Service-Satisfaction/README.md

 Step 3 : Also since by default, profile will be opened only for 1000 rows so you need to select "column profiling based on entire dataset".

-Step 4 : Added new measures and column to gain the insights of the data.
+Step 4 : Added new measures for CSAT and CSAT percentage and also added new column to gain the insights of the data.

 Step 5 : In the report view, under the view tab, theme was selected.